JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill8/index.md

 }
 ```

-Since R8 converts Java bytecode to DEX we need to give it a clue on what Java version to support.
-Here we are picking Java 8 which has been the recommended one so far, but note that soon Java 11 will be required.
-That is because Android supports a subset of the features of Java versions newer than 7.
+In order to compile apps for Android, a tool named **D8** converts the Java bytecode to DEX.
+We need to give it a clue on what Java version to support.
+We pick Java 8 since it's the recommended one so far, but note that soon Java 11 will be required.
+That is because Android supports **a subset** of the features of Java versions newer than 7.

 ### kotlinOptions